Skip to main content

 def extract_structured(url: str, schema: dict) -> dict:

-"""Extract structured data from a page using CRW's extract endpoint."""
+"""Extract structured data from a page using CRW's json format."""

 try: